akaspatranobis/AMAZON-CLONE-APP-Project/README.md

-# AMAZON-CLONE-APP-Project
-Deployment of Amazon clone app using Terraform and jenkins ci/cd
+Deployment of Amazon clone app using Terraform and jenkins ci-cd

+Pre-requisite
+aws account
+basics of terraform and jenkins

+Let's do it
+before do anything →
+open your terminal and make a separate folder for amazon →mkdir amazon cd amazon clone the github repo

+Completion steps →
+Step 1 → Setup Terraform and configure aws on your local machine Step 2 → Building a simple Infrastructure from code using terraform Step 3 → Setup Sonarqube and jenkins
+Step 4 → ci-cd pipeline
+Step5 → Monitering via Prmotheus and grafana
+Step 6 → Terraform Destroy